burrittresearch/burritt-research/README.md

 ## What We Do

 > We specialize in financial writing, cryptocurrency/blockchain, and data science.
-> We publish regularly on [medium.com](https://medium.com/burritt-research) and other platforms.
 > Please visit our Portfolio below.

 ## Solutions